 Age Verification occurs through utilising a third-party trusted verification process that accesses existing robust data sources (credit card, driver's licence etc.).
 Age Verification companies do not hold the data - they request verification from existing sources to ascertain the age of the person requesting to be verified.
 A similar form of eID is currently being implemented in European countries and is intended to protect the privacy of the user.
 An adult-only site (whether that be for alcohol, gambling or pornography) is not privy to any information other than if the user has been age verified or not.

 This measure places the responsibility on the pornography industry to comply with existing classification and protective measures already implemented across other sectors (i.e. Film and Media).
-Age Verification measures have been legislated in the UK and will be implemented from July 15, 2019; this buffer to pornography is not available in Australia. eChildhood would like to see Age Verification implemented for the online safety of our kids.
+Age Verification measures are a proposed component of the UK plans to reduce online harms; this buffer to pornography is not available in Australia. eChildhood would like to see Age Verification implemented for the online safety of our kids.

 Do you work for an organisation that represents children and young people?